awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

 + The templates in the `inline` directory have the CloudWatch agent configuration embedded into the AWS CloudFormation template\.
 By default, the Linux templates collect the metrics `mem_used_percent` and `swap_used_percent`, and the Windows templates collect `Memory % Committed Bytes In Use` and `Paging File % Usage`\.

   To modify these templates to collect different metrics, modify the following section of the template\.
 The following example is from the template for Linux servers\.
 Follow the format and syntax of the agent configuration file to make these changes\.
-For more information, see [ Manually Create or Edit the CloudWatch Agent Configuration File](CloudWatch-Agent-Configuration-File-Details.md)\.
+For more information, see [ Manually create or edit the CloudWatch agent configuration file](CloudWatch-Agent-Configuration-File-Details.md)\.

   ```
   {